Howl698/CF-Rockbuster-Analysis/README.md

 # CF-Rockbuster-Analysis

 Using PostgreSQL to query and analyze Rockbuster Stealth's dataset that contain information about Rockbuster’s film inventory, customers, and payments, to support the company's aim to launch an online video rental service.
+Visualizations of the results of the analysis were created in Tableau.

 # Objective